thewhitewolf2411/TaskManager/README.md

 Task Manager API is a RESTful service for managing tasks, users, and authentication.
 It is built using **Node.js, Express, PostgreSQL, and TypeScript**, with authentication handled via **JWT (public/private key encryption)**.

+## Swagger Docs

+Swagger UI is available at http://localhost:5000/docs.

 ## Features

 - **User Authentication** (Login, Register, Logout with JWT-based authentication)